R-A Home Page

 US dollars in smaller denominations can be used freely in much of Laos, so try to arrive with at least enough US$ notes for your visa.
 Thai currency (baht) can also be used in Lao, but paying for a Lao visa with Thai baht costs much more than with US dollar bills due to the extortionate exchange rate used by Lao Immigration e.g. UK passport is $36 (inc. overtime) or 1,500 baht (about $47), a difference of over $10 or 350 baht.

 Extending a Lao Visa.
 If you apply before the expiry date, visas can be extended for about $1 per day in Vientiane.
 The Immigration office is in the 'bank soi' off Lang Xang Avenue opposite the Morning Market.
 On the corner is the Joint Development Bank (JDB) head office which has ATMs for VISA and MasterCard.
 Further along the road is ANZ Laos.
 See Lao Banks & ATMs for detailed information.

-By the way, if you're visiting Siem Reap (Angkor Wat) or Phnom Penh before your trip to the Lao PDR, you get US dollars from Cambodia's ATMs.
+Note that if you visit Siem Reap (Angkor Wat) or Phnom Penh before your trip to the Lao PDR, you can get US dollars from Cambodia's ATMs.
 See Banking in SE Asia.
 You should also apply for a Lao Visa in Phnom Penh if you are entering Laos by land from Cambodia, as a visa on arrival is not available.
 You can however exit Laos and enter Cambodia.

-Note that many travellers entering Thailand from the Lao PDR or other country will not need a Thai visa.
+Many travellers entering Thailand from the Lao PDR or other country do not need a Thai visa.
 Note also that the regulations changed in June 2009 and restrictions on entries to Thailand apply to tourists and foreign residents of neighbouring countries.
 Check our Thailand Visa page.
 After 2010, Thai tourist visas were no longer free.

 It's worth noting that Immigration can be slow and frustrating on the Thai side too.
 If you are in a hurry, best to avoid late afternoons, public holidays and weekends in either country, when both tourists and locals cross the border in substantial numbers.